-As part of my workload during my internships in 2016, I got to work and learn about a much more professional camera than I ever had ever worked with before.
+As part of my workload during my internships in 2016, I got to work and learn about a much more professional (and expensive!) camera than I have ever worked with before.
 We shot using the Red Scarlet Dragon.
 Though only for a few scenes, I learned how to work the basic settings in our bootcamp, and practiced pulling focus using wireless controls.

-You can have the best cameras available, but if they take 10 minutes to set up, sometimes an iPhone can work a lot better.
-In a trip to Van Buren, Missouri, in the spring of 2017, my team covered the flood damage of a town where they were still working on re-establishing the power, water and internet.
-My team and I were reliant on our phones for tweeting, Facebook Live-ing and transmitting media back to the Missourian.
-We had our laptops for heavy video editing and photo ingesting, but we were heavily reliant on those mobile workflows.
+You can have a camera worth more than some cars, but if they take 15+ minutes to set up, sometimes an iPhone can work a lot better.
+In a trip to Van Buren, Missouri, in the spring of 2017, my team covered the flood damage of a town where they were still working on re-establishing power, water and internet to most of the town.
+My team and I were reliant on our phones for tweeting, Facebook Live-ing and transmitting some media back to the Missourian.
+We had our laptops for writing, video editing and photo ingesting, but we were heavily reliant on mobile workflows.

 I wouldn’t consider myself an audiophile, however I do have a decently wide range of microphones collected.
-I primarily use two condenser mics, an AT2035 and a MTR201, for capturing voice in my own videos.
-I have one of those mics hooked up through a pre-amp at my desk, and plugged in to my computer.
+I primarily use two condenser mics, the AT2035 and the MTR201, for capturing voice in my own videos.
+I have one of those mics hooked up through a pre-amp attached to the arm, and plugged in to my computer.
 I’ve also been sent microphones to review and use, by Samson Technologies.

 During my experience in field production classes, as well as internships in 2016, I learned and used a lot of shotgun mics.
-I’ve worked with these kind of mics on booms and in blimps, with some scenes even needing to be used in make-shift rain.
+I’ve worked with these kind of mics on booms and in blimps, with some scenes even needing to be used under a rain machine.

-In both my film experience, as well as journalism work, a lot of situations required wireless mics.
-On simpler shoots, I can use a pre-amp and wireless mics and record in-camera.
-One of the more complicated scenes I’ve done utilized lavs (pictured above) for five actors.
+In both my film experience, as well as journalism work, plenty situations required wireless mics.
+On simpler shoots, I use a pre-amp and wireless mics to record in-camera.
+One of the more complicated scenes I’ve done (pictured above) utilized lavs for five actors.
 For that situation, we used three separate mixers to record and monitor each person individually.